AznIronMan/logger_x/README.md

-# Logger by GDV, LLC
+# Logger_X Server by Clark & Burke, LLC

-- **Version**: v1.0.0
+- **Version**: v1.1.0
-- **Date**: 11.29.2023 @ 11:38 AM PST
+- **Date**: 04.26.2024 @ 12:29 PM PST
-- **Written by**: Geoff Clark of GDV, LLC
+- **Written by**: Geoff Clark of Clark & Burke, LLC

-Logger is a comprehensive logging tool designed for robust and flexible logging in Python applications.
+Logger_X Server is a comprehensive logging tool designed for robust and flexible logging in Python applications.
 It supports both file-based and database-based logging, with features for creating, updating, and managing log entries.
 Additional functionalities include an API listener for receiving log data, and planned features for a console interface and GUI.

 ## Getting Started